Automattic/gravatar-enhanced/readme.txt

 3. Gravatar block

 == Changelog ==

+= 0.4.0 =
+* New Feature: Added integration with WooCommerce My Account page.

 = 0.3.2 =
 * Hide verified accounts that are set to hide from Gravatar hovercards